cecilitse/product-owner-upskilling-challenges/05-api-consumption/01-ruby-program/README.md

 # Consuming API from Ruby

-You've already requested the Lucca API but from Postman.
+You've already requested the Team Building API but from Postman.
 In this exercise, we'll call the API from a **Ruby program**.

 ## Setup